predict-idlab/plotly-resampler/docs/sphinx/FAQ.rst

 This stems from the plotly scatter(gl) constructor being much slower for non-numeric data.
 Plotly performs a different serialization for datetime arrays (which are interpreted as object arrays).
 However, plotly-resampler should not be limited by this - to avoid this issue, add your datetime data as `hf_x` to your plotly-resampler ``FigureResampler.add_trace`` (or ``FigureWidgetResampler.add_trace``) method.
-This avoids adding (& serializing) *all* the data to the scatter object.
-Now plotly-resampler will only add the necessary resampled data to the scatter object.
+This avoids adding (& serializing) *all* the data to the scatter object, since  plotly-resampler will pass the aggregated data to the scatter object.

 Some illustration: